matthewjenifer/matthewjenifer.github.io/_posts/2025-04-17-my-fifth-post.md

 <p>For one song, I imitated my own execution and literally recorded the sound of my body hitting the dorm floor (<em>track 4</em>).
 I remember doing this multiple times, as I insisted on capturing the precise thud that should follow a singular shot to the head.
 I hadn’t gone to engineering school yet, so the mix was buried and distorted-ironically reflecting the haze I recorded and wrote in.
 </p>

 <p>I remember multiple listeners at the time saying I sounded possessed.
-A few friends back home were palpably suspicious of my motives when they first heard it.
+A few friends back home were palpably suspicious of my motives when they finally heard it.
 Others said it sounded like I was fighting a demon- and maybe I was.
 Or maybe that was just Abrahamic paranoia on their part.
 Truthfully?
 I was the demon.
 And even though I couldn’t really face it then, in some way- deep down I always knew.
 This is exactly why I had to die.
 </p>

 <div style="position: relative; width: 100%; max-width: 100%; overflow: hidden; height: 0; padding-bottom: 56.25%;">